leidegre/leidegre.github.com/_posts/2015-05-03-dfa-construction.md

 Product machine construction is crazy.
 We get N-dimensional tuples as lookup keys and exponential growth of the number of states.

+The regular graph builder algorithm.

+Initially the graph is empty.

+First we add the `integer` token.
+It has one transition and one accept state.

+    a : ['0', '9'] => integer
+    a > a

+Then we add the `hex` token.
+This requires us to split the closed interval, 0-9 and add two transitions.

+    b :: '0' => integer
+    b -> a
+    b -> c
+    a :: ['0', '9'] => integer
+    a -> a
+    c :: 'x'
+    c -> ['0', '9'], ['A', 'F'] => hex
+    c -> c

+This all maps very well to code but it does not describe an execution.
+We need to render a state transition table to be able to run this.

+I guess we need an artifical example to actually get by this.

+    string
+      = "\"" a : (^ "\"")* "\"" => string
+      ;

+The above expression cannot be translated into a transition table because it would blow up, exponentially.
+However, on closer inspection the expression only has two outcomes.
+Either the character is acceptable or it isn't.
+In this case that rule is inequality.
+In truth, it only defines two alphabet characters, acceptable and non-accpetable.

+Given s0 and `"\""` we enter s1, from here we apply a predicate to determine if next character is acceptable or not.
+If it is, we consume that character otherwise it's an error.
+If the character is `"\""` we transition to s2 which is our accept state.

+All in all, we've defined only two new symbols in our alphabet.
+Or we maintain two kinds of alphabets, the inclusive and exclusive.
+The inclusive alphabet is used for positive matches while the exclusive is used to perform negative matches where only illegal characters are found (everything else is a match).

+No, we just rewrite negation.
+With a fallback. `(^ "\"")*` -> a state transition to a fail state otherwise accept.
+However, it requires that the occurnace of the character is dependant on what comes before.
+Something which isn't easily known and we end up with the risk of making a complicated mess out of all this.
+The NFA approach is most likely that we want here.

 The hard part here is identifying an efficent state transition function.